Prashna Upanishad: Etymology

 Prashna (प्रश्न) literally means, in modern usage, "question, query, inquiry".
 In ancient and medieval era Indian texts, the word had two additional context-dependent meanings: "task, lesson" and "short section or paragraph", with former common in Vedic recitations.
 In Prashna Upanishad, all these contextual roots are relevant.
-The text consists of questions with lessons, and the sections of the Upanishad are also called prashna.
+The text consists of questions with lessons or answers, and the sections within the Upanishad are also called prashna.

 Chronology

 The Prashna Upanishad was probably composed in the second half of 1st millennium BCE, likely after other Atharva Veda texts such as the Mundaka Upanishad, but the precise chronology of Prasna Upanishad is unclear and contested.
 The Mundaka Upanishad, for example, writes Patrick Olivelle, is rather later era ancient Upanishad and is, in all probability, post-Buddhist.
 The chronology of Prasna Upanishad, and other ancient India texts, is difficult to resolve because all opinions rest on scanty evidence, an analysis of archaism, style and repetitions across texts, driven by assumptions about likely evolution of ideas, and on presumptions about which philosophy might have influenced which other Indian philosophies.

 Olivelle states Prashna Upanishad "cannot be much older than the beginning of the common era".
 Mahony suggests an earlier date, placing Prashna along with Maitri and Mandukya Upanishads, as texts that probably emerged about early fourth century BCE.
 Phillips dates Prashna Upanishad as having been composed after Brihadaranyaka, Chandogya, Isha, Taittiriya and Aitareya, Kena Katha and Mundaka, but before Mandukya, Svetasvatara and Maitri Upanishads.
-Ranade posits a view similar to Phillips, with slightly different ordering, placing Prashna chronological composition in the fifth group of ancient Upanishads but after Svetasvatara Upanishad.
+Ranade posits a view similar to Phillips, with a slightly different ordering, placing the Prashna Upanishad's chronological composition in the fifth group of ancient Upanishads, but after the Svetasvatara Upanishad.

 Structure

 The Prashna Upanishad consists of six questions and their answers.
 Except the first and the last Prashna, all other sections ask multiple questions.
 The pupils credited with the six questions are respectively Kabandhin Katyayana, Bhargava Vaidarbhi, Kausalya Asvalayana, Sauryayanin Gargya, Saibya Satyakama and Sukesan Bharadvaja.
 Sage Pippalada is credited with giving the answers.

 The questions are not randomly arranged, but have an embedded structure.
 They begin with macrocosmic questions and then proceed to increasing details of microcosmic, thus covering both universals and particulars.
+The six questions are about the origin, prana, origin of mind, meditation and spiritual states, nature of the syllable "Om", and the nature of the Supreme Being.